-Yesterday afternoon, at the home of Mrs. George H Merrill, 47 Markwood Road, with Mrs. Donald G. Clark assisting, the Women's Guild of the Church-in-the-Gardenlistened to the interesting illustrated talk of Mrs. John A Wood on "Religious Aspects of Art."
-Mrs. Wood director of Religious Art and Architecture of the Biblic Seminary, in New York.
+Yesterday afternoon, at the home of Mrs. George H. Merrill, 47 Markwood Road, with Mrs. Donald G. Clark assisting, the Women's Guild of the Church-in-the-Gardens listened to the interesting illustrated talk of Mrs. John A. Wood on "Religious Aspects of Art."
+Mrs. Wood is director of Religious Art and Architecture of the Biblical Seminary in New York Seminary, in New York.